RS 101 1ER

 NATIVE AMERICAN SPIRITUALITY

-An experiential and community-based survey of native religious traditions, exploring the breadth and depth of spiritual expression among native people in North America, with particular emphasis on the Anishinabe bands of Wisconsin.
+An experiential and community-based survey of native religious traditions, exploring the breadth and depth of spiritual expression among native people in North America, with particular emphasis on the Anishinaabe bands of Wisconsin.
 Important themes include sacred landscapes, mythic narratives, oral histories, communal identities, tribal values, elder teachings, visionary experiences, ceremonial practices, prayer traditions, and trickster wisdom.
 This course includes significant engagement in Native American communities. $40 Course fee.
 Prerequisites: COR 1 or equivalent.
 Cross-Listed with ETHS 480J 2D

 RS 356 2GR